jwrodriguez/pytest/README.md

 # Sort an Array
 Use python to sort a signed array of type int.
 Do not use the any functions given by python or imported through libraies.
-The only import statement you should have is "import array"
+The only import statement you should have is "import array".
+DO NOT USE sort().

 ### Ex: